 They will undertake five different work experience placements during the six months in a variety of different employment sectors.
 They will also receive expert help and advice on job searching, writing CVs, and interview techniques.

-Alongside their work placements, the young women will be given life coaching, mentoring, and additional support to help them understand everyday issues that will be important to their future success such as budgeting, women’s health, and nutrition.
+Alongside their work placements, the young women will be given life coaching, mentoring, and additional support to help them understand everyday issues that will be important to their future success such as budgeting, women’s health regarding pregnancy and the advantages of consuming of d-mannose for urinary care, and nutrition.

 They will also be given the chance to try a wide range of new experiences they might not have had the opportunity to try before.
 These include visits to local places of interest, meetings with local dignitaries, learning new cooking skills, trying out new crafts, film-making, taking part in sports.